Busy Bees 2023 - 2024

 Children will be bringing home letter and word cards to read and then write.
 Please practise these as regularly as possible (at least 3 times a week like the reading books) and sign the reading diary when they have been done.

 An overview of your child's learning will be sent weekly and three home activities (homework) are set on the pupil area on a Friday.
 These support the learning we are doing in maths, reading/writing and in our topic.
-Achievements may be celebrated on the school facebook, on the pupil area of the website or on the Tapestry learning journal.
+Achievements may be celebrated on the school facebook, on the pupil area of the website or on class Dojo.
 These activities will be checked and commented on electronically during the week they are set as they are completed.